 Plan fun outdoor things

 Sounds simple, but just grab your wellies and get out!
 Little fingers love leaves so why not head out and do some exploring?
 Failing that, you could also just head to a garden centre.
-Garden centres are great at the best of times, but in the lead up to Christmas (yes we said it), they’re extra exciting.
-With so many trees and twinkling lights your baby will be in sensory heaven and toddlers just run around for hours.
+Garden centres are great and with so many trees and twinkling lights your baby will be in sensory heaven and toddlers just run around for hours.
 Plus they have cake...

 Wellies wellies wellies